EmptyEpsilon

 Save this file as scenario_99_tutorial.lua in the folder EmptyEpsilon/scripts.

 Open EmptyEpsilon and start a new server.
-Your scenario should be at the bottom of the list.
+Your scenario should be at the bottom of the list under the "Mission" category.
 Select the scenario and start it, and notice that there a ship for the players is already present.

 Tips & Tricks